• Home

 Job Requirements

-• Master’s or Doctorate degree in Counseling, Psychology, Social Work, or related field.
+• Master’s or Doctorate in Counseling, Psychology, Social Work, or related field

-• Available to maintain 23+ client sessions per week for full-time employment and 10+ client sessions per week for part-time employment, provided such sessions are available and referred.
+• Availability to maintain 23+ client sessions per week for full-time roles and 10+ client sessions per week for part-time roles, provided such sessions are available and referred

-• Have strong written and verbal communication skills and strong interpersonal skills.
+• Have strong written and verbal communication skills and a warm, relational presence

-• Additional certifications related to somatic therapies are highly preferred.
+• Additional training or certifications related to somatic therapies are highly preferred

-• Must be willing to work some evening or weekend hours.
+• Willingness to work some evening or weekend hours

 Compensation and Benefits